ufownl/lua-resty-mcp/README.md

   local meta_field = ctx._meta  -- `_meta` field of current request
   local current_session = ctx.session
+  -- Interact with the current session or other services local ok, err = ctx.push_progress(0.1, 1, "calling tool") -- The 3 arguments stand for "progress", "total", and "message" -- "progress" is required and the other 2 are optional if not ok then
+    if err == "cancelled" then
+      -- Or you can also use `ctx.cancelled()` to check whether the current request is cancelled return
+    end
+    error(err)
+  end
-  -- Interact with the current session or other services if error_occurred then
+  -- Continue interacting with the current session or other services if error_occurred then
     return nil, "an error occured" or {
       -- multi-content error information